Danger Level: 3/5

 How to Identify House Flies

-House flies are medium-sized gray flies with four dark longitudinal stripes on the thorax.
-They have large reddish-brown compound eyes, sponging mouthparts (they can't bite), and clear wings.
+House flies are medium-sized gray flies, about 6-7mm long, with four dark stripes running down the thorax.
+They have large reddish-brown eyes and sponging mouthparts (so they don't bite), plus clear wings.

-House flies are medium-sized gray flies with four dark longitudinal stripes on the thorax.
-They have large reddish-brown compound eyes, sponging mouthparts (they can't bite), and clear wings.
-They're the most common fly species associated with human habitation.
+House flies are medium-sized gray flies, about 6-7mm long, with four dark stripes running down the thorax.
+They have large reddish-brown eyes and sponging mouthparts (so they don't bite), plus clear wings.
+They're the most common fly people find indoors across the Treasure Valley.

 House Flies Behavior & Habits